 - HA: A haven where weirdos are encouraged.

-- (or higher) SH: Shrugs all around.
+- + SH: Shrugs all around.
 You ain't nothing we haven't seen before.

 - DE: Demons hold sway here.
 Horrors walk the streets.
-The people probably made some kind of compact with them.
+The people probably made some kind of compact with them or are them.

 - CU: Hi!
 Would you like to talk about Cthulhu?
 We have a great cult hidden under our veneer of civilization.
 Join us or be eaten by our dark eidolon.
 Make this a druid-dominated area if cults are played out in your campaign.

-- WE: We have one rule for our one dark god that must be followed.
+- WO: We have one rule for our one dark god that must be followed.
 For instance, all dead bodies are given over to the kindly ones, no exceptions.

-- Local monarch has apotheosized.
+- AP: Local monarch has apotheosized, at least legally.
 All praise to them.
 Might be ignored if far enough from the capital.